Thank you! Your submission has been received!

 Security practices should be the norm in organizations, not an emergency resource.
 Besides creating a security baseline, developing a SecOps strategy will improve:

-• Teamwork - Security threats keep evolving and becoming more creative, and having a multidisciplinary outlook as part of the organization’s culture raises awareness and more imaginative solutions.
+• Teamwork - Security threats keep evolving and becoming more creative, and having a multidisciplinary outlook as part of the organisation’s culture raises awareness and more imaginative solutions.
 SecOps is a proactive attitude that feeds upon the range of skills and knowledge of the IT crowd, working as a collaborative monitoring network.

 • Trust - Having a dedicated team with security and product deployment in mind will resonate with the company’s ultimate goal: to deliver a trustworthy product or service as quickly as possible.